-10-9B-11: OPEN SPACE:
+10-9B-11: OPEN SPACE AND UNBUILDABLE AREA:

 Open space and preserving the natural conditions are a fundamental aspect of the CE-3 zone.
 Open space is defined as land preserved in its natural state, and is designated as unbuildable.
+Unbuildable area is defined as land that can be publicly or privately help and that must be left in its natural state, except for those uses outlined in 10-9B-11-3.
 In the CE-3 code, there are three general categories of open space: land with public access, private land left in its natural state, land deemed unbuildable due to natural constraints.

-10-9B-11-1: REQUIREMENTS OF OPEN SPACE:
+10-9B-11-1: REQUIREMENTS OF OPEN SPACE UNBUILDABLE AREAS:

-- A. All slopes twenty percent (20%) or greater that are not a part of a building envelope are required to be preserved as open space.
-Ravines, drainages, ridgelines, unstable soils and wildlife corridors shall be preserved as open space. - B. Open space areas shall be shown on the plat map marked as unbuildable. - C. Open space areas must remain in their natural state unless revegetation or retention is needed to mitigate adverse conditions due to past uses or if the city council approves an allowed use. - D. The city council must approve the locations of proposed open space and any uses within them. - E. The city council can also require additional areas of open space to further implement the intent of the zone.
-Open space can be public or part of a private lot.
+- A. All slopes twenty percent (20%) or greater that are not a part of a building envelope are required to be preserved as open space an unbuildable area.
+Ravines, drainages, ridgelines, unstable soils and wildlife corridors shall be preserved as open space unbuildable areas. - B. Open space Unbuildable areas shall be shown on the plat map marked as unbuildable. - C. Open space Unbuildable areas must remain in their natural state unless revegetation or retention is needed to mitigate adverse conditions due to past uses or if the city council approves an allowed use. - D. The city council must approve the locations of proposed open space unbuildable areas and any uses within them.

+E. The city council can also require additional areas of open unbuildable space to further implement the intent of the zone.
+Open space Unbuildable areas can be public or part of a private lot.